-PAL Academy has earned a six-year Accreditation status based on its last self-study.
+PAL Charter Academy began the full WASC Self-Study process in April 2017 and in 2018 was awarded a six-year Accreditation status based on that self-study.
 Eager to explore the advances and development of our school over the last few years, a team comprised of teachers, administrators, students, parents, and community stakeholders partnered in their efforts to share the phenomenal story of the PAL Academy.
 This partnership began, first, by directly addressing the goals and critical areas specified in The Schoolwide Action Plan.
-Consistent with our legacy of daring to do the impossible, the PAL Charter

-Academy began the WASC Self-Study process as of April 2017.
 One of the major ways this was accomplished was through the full integration of focus groups to propose ideas, generate responses, and provide valuable feedback.
-Information regarding our WASC status can be found in APPENDIX I.
+Documentation regarding our current WASC status can be found in APPENDIX I